This post may contain affiliate links. Please read my disclosure for more info.

 Pg 54-55 Handbags – Need I say more?

 Pg 58-59 Aptly named “Sobering Up Your Toiletries.”
-This section dives into the toxins living inside your cosmetics and offers some interesting alternatives for how to purge toiletries.
+This section dives into the toxins living in your cosmetics and offers some interesting alternatives for how to purge toiletries.
 Hint: Start with toxins!

 Pg 67 – Love the cute tip on this page for organizing towels and Jane’s perfect find for Makeup towels.